drummer1992/backendless-bl-example/README.md

-# Example of Backendless business logic with experimental decorators powered by [Babel](https://github.com/babel/babel)
+# Example of Backendless business logic with experimental decorators

 ## Getting Started